Accelerated Inorganic Electrides Discovery by Generative Models and Hierarchical Screening: Computational Methods

 However, one does not have to explore all possible compositions.
 A common characteristic of electrides is that the number of excess electrons should be not only positive but remain moderate to avoid purely metallic behavior.
 Consequently, we restrict our search to compositions with no more than 4 excess electrons per formula unit for binaries, and 2 for ternaries.
 Using empirical valence states (e.g., +2 for Ca and -2 for O), the number of excess electrons per formula unit is calculated as: $N_{\text{excess}}(A_mB_n) = m V_A + n V_B$ and $N_{\text{excess}}(A_mA^\prime_lB_n) = m V_A + l V_{A^\prime} + n V_B$, where $V_A$, $V_{A^\prime}$, and $V_B$ are the valence states of elements A, A$^\prime$, and B, respectively.
+Here all compositions are enumerated as reduced (irreducible) formulas, and $N_{\text{excess}}$ is evaluated per reduced formula unit.
+Thus a composition such as A$_8$B$_2$ reduces to A$_4$B and is counted only once; its non-reduced multiples enter only later, as supercells, during the generative step.
+The choice of a tighter window for ternaries ($0 < N_{\text{excess}} \leq 2$) reflects both the much larger ternary search space (1,140 versus 190 stoichiometric combinations per system).
 This restriction dramatically reduces the combinatorial search space.
-For example, Fig. \ref{fig:workflow}a schematically shows that applying the constraint $0 < N_{\text{excess}} \leq 2$ to a ternary system (Cs-Al-P) can reduce the number of required stoichiometric combinations from 1140 to 50.
+For example, Fig. \ref{fig:workflow}a schematically shows that applying the constraint $0 < N_{\text{excess}} \leq 2$ to a ternary system (Cs-Al-P) can reduce the number of required stoichiometric combinations from 1,140 to 50.
 Using this criterion, we kept 1,510 binary and 6,654 ternary compositions for further exploration.